How to write a crowdfunding press release

 Now that you’ve outlined the basic facts, consider the most engaging way to reveal the information.

-• Begin with something that’s relevant to readers.
+• Begin your first paragraph with something that’s relevant to readers.
 For example, if you’re raising money to pay for medical treatment, consider leading with a fact about the rising cost of healthcare, or referencing a new piece of research on your disease or condition.
 For community fundraisers, lead with the need and the potential impact on the community.

 • Work in more information as your press release unfolds.
-A general framework is to start with the most important pieces first.
+A general framework is to start with the most important pieces of information first.
 Then, after capturing the attention of readers, fill in the details.

 Write from the perspective of the journalist